Caitlin Rother: Investigative Journalism

+Full-time Author

 In 2005, her book Poisoned Love about Kristin Rossum's murder of her husband, Greg de Villers, was released by Pinnacle Books in 2005.
 The publication was updated in 2011.

 Rother co-authored the memoir of Scott Bolzan, a former NFL player, titled My Life, Deleted about how Bolzan rebuilt his life after suffering permanent retrograde amnesia.
 The book, released by HarperCollins in October 2011, made the New York Times bestseller list for two weeks on October 23, 2011 at #16 for ebooks non-fiction and #29 for combined hardcover and ebooks non-fiction, and on October 30 at #29 for combined hardcover and ebooks non-fiction.
 The book was included in "Seven of Lisa Ann Walter’s favorites" in the New York Times alongside a Stephen King title in January 2023.

 In July 2012, Rother wrote the book Lost Girls about convicted killer and sexual predator John Albert Gardner and his motivation for murdering San Diego-area teenagers Chelsea King and Amber Dubois.
 It was released by Kensington Books.

 Rother’s book, Death on Ocean Boulevard: Inside the Coronado Mansion Case, about the mysterious 2011 death of Rebecca Zahau, was published in April 2021 by Kensington Books under its Citadel Press imprint.

 In November 2021, the film and TV rights to Death on Ocean Boulevard were acquired by Untitled Entertainment and early production began on a limited series based on the book.
 Rother serves as an executive producer on the project.

-Rother teaches creative non-fiction and creative writing part-time at the University of California, San Diego's extension program.

-Appearances

-She has appeared on national television and radio shows, including Nancy Grace, Investigation Discovery channel, Oxygen network's Snapped, On the Record with Greta Van Susteren, and the "Jay Thomas Show" and "America at Night" radio programs.
+Writing instructor, research consultant and coach

+Rother taught writing courses at UCSD Extension from 2008 to 2017, including creative writing workshops, narrative non-fiction, journalism and interviewing.
+During that period, she also taught writing workshops at San Diego Writers, Ink.

+Crime commentator

+She has been featured on Murderous Affairs, Deadly Sins, True Crime with Aphrodite Jones, On the Case with Paula Zahn, Wicked Attraction, Demons in the City of Angels, Crime Expose with Nancy O’Dell, The Perfect Murder, Blood Relatives, Deadly Affairs, Snapped, Deadly Women, on cable networks including Investigation Discovery, HBO Max, Netflix, Lifetime, Oxygen, Reelz, HLN, and A&E.